GrantBirki/gl/README.md

 ## Build Cache

 This templates also uses a custom GitHub Actions build cache to help speed things up in CI when processing images.
 If you make any changes to images when working on a project using this template, please ensure to run `npm run build` before deploying to ensure your `cache.json` file is updated.

-## Acknowledgements

-This theme is based off the template by [onwidget](https://github.com/onwidget/astrowind)